 Following the 2015 decision, the Council re-tendered local bus network school transport provision.
 The successful provider, NAT, levied the cost of an annual season ticket at £470 which, when offset by the discretionary travel grant, set the cost to parents at £320 per pupil.
 In September 2017 the provision was re-tendered back to Newport Transport.
+The cost of a Youth Service Bus Pass is reviewed annually and is currently £320 per pupil per academic year.

-As a result, despite the intentions of this report, the cost charged to the parents of eligible post-16 students for home to school transport has not been aligned over the past two years and is currently £320 for children using the local bus network and £370 for those on contracted provision.
+As a result, despite the intentions of the original report, the cost charged to the parents of eligible post-16 students for home to school transport has not been aligned in recent years and is currently £320 for children using the local bus network and £370 for those on contracted provision.